avr-aics-riken/HIVE/README.md

     HIVE_BUILD_WITH_OPENMP OFF CACHE BOOL "Build with OpenMP support?"
     HIVE_BUILD_SCREEN_PARALLEL OFF CACHE BOOL "Build with screen parallel support?(Also need to enable HIVE_BUILD_WITH_MPI option)"
-    HIVE_BUILD_WITH_CDMLIB OFF CACHE BOOL "Build with CDMlib support?(Also need to enable HIVE_BUILD_WITH_MPI option)" HIVE_BUILD_WITH_PDMLIB OFF CACHE BOOL "Build with PDMlib support?"
+    HIVE_BUILD_WITH_CDMLIB OFF CACHE BOOL "Build with CDMlib support?(Also need to enable HIVE_BUILD_WITH_MPI option)" (You may need manually add `sz` to NETCDF_LIBS in hrender/CMakeList.txt, depending on your system) HIVE_BUILD_WITH_PDMLIB OFF CACHE BOOL "Build with PDMlib support?"
     HIVE_BUILD_WITH_HDMLIB OFF CACHE BOOL "Build with HDMlib support?"
     HIVE_BUILD_WITH_UDMLIB OFF CACHE BOOL "Build with UDMlib support?"